 Tour the Pennsylvania Governor’s Residence – Tours of the Governor’s Residence in Harrisburg are offered on Tuesdays and Thursdays from April-June and in September and October.
 These free guided tours offer visitors the chance to see inside the residence and to learn about the home’s history and past governors of Pennsylvania.
 The home is also open for self-guided tours in December.

 Boyd Big Tree Preserve – Boyd Big Tree Preserve is a roughly 1,000-acre state park a few miles north of downtown Harrisburg.
 The park is known for its large trees and beautiful wildflowers.
 While it doesn’t have the grand vistas or other notable features like some state parks, it’s a great hiking destination near the city.

 Riverfront Park – Harrisburg’s Riverfront Park runs four miles through the city adjacent to the Susquehanna River.
-The park is quite narrow, but features paths perfect for biking, jogging, or a nice stroll along the riverfront past many outdoor art pieces.
-It’s also a great place to enjoy sunset over the Susquehanna.
+The park is quite narrow but features paths perfect for biking, jogging, or a nice stroll along the riverfront past many outdoor art pieces.
+It’s also a great place to enjoy the sunset over the Susquehanna.

-Perry County Council of the Arts Gallery – The Perry County Council for the Arts is located on the Square in Newton, PA, and showcases the work of more than 150 regional artists.
-In addition to their normal gallery of local art, the PCCA also features a gallery that highlights various exhibitions throughout the year.
+Perry County Council of the Arts Gallery – The Perry County Council for the Arts is located on the Square in Newport, PA, and showcases the work of more than 150 regional artists.
+In addition to its normal gallery of local art, the PCCA also features a gallery that highlights various exhibitions throughout the year.

 Weightlifting Hall of Fame – The Weightlifting Hall of Fame is located south of Harrisburg near York.
 Located at the home of York Barbell, this 8,000-square-foot museum highlights the history of weightlifting from its earliest inception and through its many forms.